 Discuss Your Case With Our Hillsville Land Condemnation Attorneys Today

 At The Jackson Law Group, our Virginia land condemnation lawyers provide strong, effective legal representation to individuals, businesses, and organizations.
 If you have any questions about land condemnation and your legal rights, we are here to help.
-For a confidential, no obligation case evaluation, please contact our law firm right away.
-From our office in Hillsville, we serve communities throughout the region, including in Carroll County, Grayson County, Patrick County, Wythe County, Floyd County, the City of Galax, and Pulaski County.
+For a confidential, no-obligation case evaluation, please contact our law firm right away.
+From our office in Hillsville, we serve communities throughout the region, including Carroll County, Grayson County, Patrick County, Wythe County, Floyd County, the City of Galax, and Pulaski County.
 CONTACT OUR FIRM

 "I received a million letters from attorney’s once I was unfortunately charged with reckless driving in VA.
 I called all of them, and Mr. Jackson was the most real, down to earth, didn’t sound like he was reading a script to me–attorney.
 He went above and beyond, and got my RD reduced to a non-moving… "